nt-bots/nabe/OpenSourceLicenses.md

-# Open Source license information
+# Open Source licenses information

 **Some of the code in this project is based on the [Source 1 engine](https://github.com/ValveSoftware/source-sdk-2013), and is used under the SOURCE 1 SDK LICENSE.
 For the full license information, please see the main [LICENSE.md](LICENSE.md) file in this repository.**